Bookkeeping Guide 2026-03-19

 Gather All Financial Documents

 Collecting complete financial documents is the foundation of accurate bookkeeping.
-IRS audits often result in penalties due to missing records.
+HMRC compliance checks often result in penalties due to missing records.
 Experts recommend retaining most documents for seven years under IRC Section 6001 to meet statutory requirements.

 Incomplete records increase risks during tax season, such as disallowed deductions or audit triggers.
 A GAO study highlighted frequent audit failures from poor documentation.
 Proper preparation ensures compliance and supports your accountant in preparing profit and loss statements, balance sheets, and trial balances.

 Start by listing all accounts and sources, then move to specific categories.
 Monthly reconciliation of bank feeds in QuickBooks or Xero simplifies the process.
-Clean books save accountant fees and prevent errors or omissions.
+Clean books save accountant fees and prevent errors or omissions — clients on our monthly bookkeeping service typically hand their accountant a clean trial balance rather than a year of receipts.

 Bank and Credit Card Statements